 Simple design is popular because simplicity looks mind-blowingly good, and looking good is a really big deal.

 Are there other reasons for simple design?
 Sure.
 But let’s face it, even though we can use complex coding to generate flashy skeuomorphic designs, for some reason the simple designs always rise to the top.
 I think that’s because, frankly, they just look better — and, naturally, we’re attracted to attractive things.

-So remember: Good design never changes.
+Good design never changes.
 Don’t waste time on ornamentation that only serves to hasten the point at which your design will become obsolete.
 Design with simple beauty and your product will be timeless.